 The earth core is said to have a temperature of about 6000 kelvin, I assume that it has the same temperature as the surface of the sun.

 If we use the same approach as for the surface and atmosphere, the internal layers decrease by 3/4 for each surface and another 3/4 for the volume above that surface, as heat travel from the core.
-If the core is 5780 Kelvin and there are 4 pairs of surfaces and volumes.
+If the core is 5780 Kelvin and there are 4 pairs of surfaces and volumes it seems to be a simple problem to solve.
 I´m not fully comfortable with this calculation, but it could maybe be improved with closer study of data on subsurface stratification.

 Greenhouse effect?
 A cold fluid that heats it´s own glowing heat source by being wet and cold?
 How is that different to delusion?
-Since when does a 15C surface get hotter from -33C fluid packed with water vapor and a small fraction dry ice.
+Since when does a 15C surface get hotter from -18C fluid packed with water vapor and a small fraction dry ice?

 I think that we should stop making shit up, and use what we know is true.